panweihit/panweihit.github.io/_pages/openning.md

 author_profile: true
 ---

-Interested in working with us in machine leanring for robot control at the Department of Computer Science of The University of Manchester?
+Interested in working with us in Robotics, Machine Leanring and Control at the Department of Computer Science of The University of Manchester?
 There are always positions available for outstanding prospective PhD students and postdoctoral staff.
 Please [email us](wei.pan@manchester.ac.uk) if you wish to join the Pan Group.

 ### PostDoc Opportunities
 - If you would like to apply for a PostDoctoral Fellowship to work in my group, this [list of PostDoctoral Fellowships](https://www.se.manchester.ac.uk/research/support/fellowships/) might be useful.